 If you demote the new MAIN instance back to the REPLICA role, it will not retrieve its original function.
 You need to drop it from the MAIN and register it again.

 If the crashed MAIN instance goes back online, it cannot reclaim its previous role.
-It has to be demoted and become a REPLICA instance of the new MAIN instance.
+It needs to be cleaned and demoted to become a REPLICA instance of the new MAIN instance.

 Checking the assigned role